tkaria/HackYourFuture/Class-1.md

 For this you will need to understand 3 things:
   1. Default values for columns (Google default values mysql)
   2. The meaning of `auto_increment` and how to use it [http://dev.mysql.com/doc/refman/5.7/en/create-table.html](MySQL reference) but use the force of the Google!
   3. How to tell mysql which column should be the primary_key - IMPORTANT TOPIC we will discuss next week but for now please just understand what adding the `primary_key` statement means when creating a table.
-Have a look [http://www.mysqltutorial.org/mysql-primary-key/](here).
+Have a look [http://www.mysqltutorial.org/mysql-primary-key/](here)

-If you have time...
+* If you have time...
-3. It is generally a bad idea to use mysql as user `root` all the time.
+It is generally a bad idea to use mysql as user `root` all the time.
 Your homework is to create a new user and allow that user access to the `todos` table.
+See here for some (help)[http://dev.mysql.com/doc/refman/5.7/en/adding-users.html]